HT Media Q1 FY26 – Print revenue up, losses narrow

 The Delhi-headquartered HT Media group, which publishes the English daily Hindustan Times, Hindi Hindustan, and business daily Mint and operates a host of digital properties and radio stations, has announced its consolidated first-quarter (Q1) results ending 30 June for the fiscal year 2025-26.

-The HT Media group reported a net consolidated revenue of Rs 412 crore in Q1 FY26, as compared to Rs 379 crore in Q1 of the previous fiscal, registering a growth of 9% on-year.
+The HT Media group reported a net consolidated operating revenue of Rs 412 crore in Q1 FY26, as compared to Rs 379 crore in Q1 of the previous fiscal, registering a growth of 9% on-year.
 Total revenue was Rs 451 crore in Q1FY26 against Rs 427 crore in Q1FY25, a rise of 6%, the company stated in its financial statement released online.

 Print registered a revenue of Rs 324 crore in Q1FY26, as compared to Rs 299 crore in the corresponding quarter of the previous fiscal.
 Within print, advertisement revenue led with Rs 255 crore Q1FY26 against Rs 219 crore in the corresponding quarter of the previous fiscal year – registering a 17% on-year growth.
 Circulation revenue declined 8%, from Rs 55 crore in Q1FY25 to Rs 51 crore in Q1FY26.